-Terminology as it pertains to facelift surgery can be confusing.
+Terminology, as it pertains to facelift naples procedure, can be confusing.
 My goal is to explain some of the differences between the procedures listed above, from my perspective, so that you can make an informed decision as to which procedures will help you accomplish your goals.
 Keep in mind that in facial plastic surgery, techniques chosen by surgeons are based upon training, experience, results, and aesthetic judgement.
 A patient may have an excellent result with any of the above procedures if patient expectations are set properly, and the procedure executed with precision, skill, and artistry.

 Much attention has been given to operating in the “deep plane” and rightly so.
 This refers to lifting the facial musculature and overlying tissues, generally under a layer called the superficial musculoaponeurotic system (SMAS) and often under the platysma muscle as well.
 This has been extended higher in the face to dissect under the orbicularis oculi, a muscle that surrounds the eye, in an effort to approach the cheek fat pad in the midface and elevate it with its attachments to the overlying skin.
 Proponents of the Deep Plane Facelift often feel that this accomplishes significant elevation of the midface (see first diagram titled “Midface Definition” – The midface is the area including the lower eyelid/cheek and extending from the ear to the nasolabial fold).
 However, in order to significantly lift the midface with this approach, you can see in the diagram titled “Deep Plane Facelift” that the skin is recruited at a 45 degree angle by lifting the cheek.
 This requires extending the incision around the temporal hairline to redrape and remove the excess skin.
 It is my personal preference to avoid this pre-temporal hairline scar.
 I find that when the hair is worn back and up, that the scar line can be quite visible.
 There are some individuals that heal beautifully with this scar, but I have seen many patients who have had the Deep Plane Facelift performed by expert surgeons and they are now obligated to wear their hair down in the temporal region to camouflage that portion of the scar.